AlexDeFoc/Future-Unbound/README.md

 # Future Unbound

-Future Unbound is a website project that showcases the creative and intellectual pursuits of Alex Defoc, a self-proclaimed future great scientist and revolutionary thinker in the fields of math and physics.
+Future Unbound is a website project that showcases the creative and intellectual pursuits of AlexDefoc, a self-proclaimed future great scientist and revolutionary thinker in the fields of math and physics.

 ## Overview